thorek1/MacroModelling.jl/README.md

 `MacroModelling.jl` is a Julia package for developing and solving dynamic stochastic general equilibrium (DSGE) models.
 These kinds of models describe the behavior of a macroeconomy and are particularly suited for counterfactual analysis (economic policy evaluation) and exploring / quantifying specific mechanisms (academic research).
 Due to the complexity of these models, efficient numerical tools are required, as analytical solutions are often unavailable. `MacroModelling.jl` serves as a tool for handling the complexities involved, such as forward-looking expectations, nonlinearity, and high dimensionality.

 The goal of this package is to reduce coding time and speed up model development by providing functions for working with discrete-time DSGE models.
-The user-friendly syntax, automatic variable declaration, and effective steady state solver facilitates fast prototyping of models.
+The user-friendly syntax, automatic variable declaration, and effective steady state solver facilitate fast prototyping of models.
 The target audience for the package includes central bankers, regulators, graduate students, and others working in academia with an interest in DSGE modelling.

 As of now the package can: